csglab/DiffRAC/README.md

-# DiffRAC: A flexible R function for comparing response proportions in high-throughput sequencing count data
+# DiffRAC: A flexible R framework for comparing response proportions in high-throughput sequencing count data

-A R function to compare sequencing count ratios using a customized model matrix and DESeq2, from an experimental design, a formula and a read count table.
-In the example presented here, differential mRNA stability is being inferred from the ratios of exonic and intronic read counts.
+A R framework to compare sequencing count ratios using a customized model matrix and DESeq2, from an experimental design, a formula and a read count tables.

-# Input data
+An example analysis can be found in the *examples* directory.

-The input data example shown here represents an experimental design with two variables/treatments/conditions of interest.
-This function is designed to accomodate any number of experimental variables and the inclusion of interaction terms.
+# Inputs

-## Experimental design
+## design

-A simple `design` data.frame containing the sample names in the row.names, and the experimental variables in the columns with appropriate headers.
+The design data frame.
+Each row is one sample, and each column is an experimental variable.
+Sample names should be indicated as row.names, and the experimental variables as column names.
+Sample names have to match the column names in the count matrices (but not necessarily in the same order).
 The variables may be factors or numerical, and the user needs to make sure that the data has the intended class.
 There must be no NA values in the design.
 A minimum of two replicates per condition (or per combination of conditions) for the variable of interest should be used.
-Sample names need to be given as row.names.
 For example:

 | samples     | V1  | V2  |
 | ----------- | --- | --- |